adrwxyz/classic.adrw.xyz/_posts/2016-07-14-good-to-great.md

 	- Or consider Research in Motion / Blackberry that believed technology like data-efficient networks and physical keyboards could be a primary, lasting competitive advantage.
 [Paralyzed by their arrogance and internal chaos](/blog/leisure-reading-part-1/#losingthesignal), they failed to see why the iPhone mattered until it was too late.

-		The iPhone soared because they delivered an email, internet, media, and app experience that anyone from 5 to 95 years old could pick up and use.
+		The iPhone soared because they delivered an email, internet, media, and app experience that anyone from 5 to 95 years old could use.
 People wanted the better experience and didn't care if that cost them a keyboard, battery life, and higher cellular costs.

 		**Blackberry made technology the product.
 Apple used technology as the medium for an experience.**

 	Despite countless historical examples to learn from, I still see so many startups obliviously making this same mistake.

-7. **The Flywheel and the Doom Loop**: Great companies never became great overnight or because of a single action or speech.
+7. **The Flywheel and the Doom Loop**: Great companies never became great overnight, or because of a single action or speech.
 They became great over time.
 Consistent effort in a single direction compounding throughout the organization until a breakthrough happened not as a function of luck, but of inevitable momentum.

 8. **From Good to Great to Built to Last**: Tying in Collin's previous book on turning companies with great results into enduring great companies, great companies are deliberate in self-preservation.
 They develop processes and leaders that can endure the loss of charismatic leader, changing market conditions, or even a change to their core business.